testsigmahq/testsigma-docs/src/pages/docs/collaboration/invite-team-members.md

 ---
 title: "Adding Team Members to a Project"
-metadesc: "How to add team members to a Project in Testsigma."
+meta_desc: "How to add team members to a Project in Testsigma."
 order: 3.0
 page_id: "Adding Team Members to a Project"
 warning: false